Associate Professor and Member, Presidential Task Force for Jewish Inclusion and the Prevention of Antisemitism at CSU

 I teach a variety of courses devoted to the history of Imperial Russia, the Soviet Union, and modern Europe.
-With the support of a grant from the Holocaust Educational Foundation, I also recently developed a new course at CSU, "The Holocaust in Historical Perspective."
+With the support of a grant from the Holocaust Educational Foundation, I recently developed a new course at CSU, "The Holocaust in Historical Perspective."
 During the 2020-2021 academic year, I am also serving as a member of the newly formed Presidential Task Force for Jewish Inclusion and the Prevention of Antisemitism at CSU.

 My scholarly publications explore the social, political, and intellectual history of Jews in the Soviet Union in the 1920s and 1930s, and focus in particular on state-sponsored documentation of the shtetlekh, or former market towns, of the Ukrainian and Belorussian Soviet Socialist Republics.
-In addition to my ongoing research on the history of the Soviet shtetl, I have initiated a new international collaborative project entitled "Ideologies on Display: Jewish Ethnography in the Age of Lenin and Stalin," which focuses on the activities of the Jewish Section of the State Museum of Ethnography in Leningrad.
-This volume will feature critical essays and annotated translations of previously unpublished archival materials.
-In 2017, my individual contribution to this project was supported by a National Endowment for the Humanities Fellowship for University Teachers.
-I am also currently working on a co-authored volume entitled 1929-1939: Stalinist Socialism for A Comprehensive History of Jews in the Soviet Union, a seven-volume international research project sponsored by New York University’s Global Network for Advanced Research in Jewish Studies.
+In addition to my ongoing research on the history of the Soviet shtetl, I work on the history of Jewish ethnography in the Soviet Union during the interwar period, with a focus on the scholarly legacy of ethnographer Isaiah Pul'ner.
+In 2017, this research was supported by a National Endowment for the Humanities Fellowship for University Teachers.
+I am also currently working on a co-authored volume entitled 1929-1939: Stalinist Socialism for A Comprehensive History of Jews in the Soviet Union, a six-volume international research project sponsored by New York University’s Global Network for Advanced Research in Jewish Studies.

-I currently serve as Book Review Editor and Book Review Coordinator for Russian titles for the peer-reviewed journal East European Jewish Affairs.
+I currently serve as Book Review Editor for the peer-reviewed journal East European Jewish Affairs.

 Selected Grants, Fellowships and Visiting Positions: